 This classic Chinese beef and broccoli recipe is easy to make at home.
 A stir fry with tender beef and fresh broccoli in a delicious savory sauce.
 If you’re like me, this dish will become a regular favorite in your repertoire.

 In developing this recipe, I turned to my favorite Chinese food expert and cookbook author Barbara Tropp.
 Her recipes are always meticulously crafted and never disappoint.
 I love how she digs deep into cooking history and technique.
 Here’s her explanation of how stir-frying came to be:

-The cooking technique of stir-frying originated in China during the Ming Dynasty.
-Chinese culinary historian Barbara Tropp explains that it was “the product of a labor-rich, fuel-poor country…lots of hands ready to chop…few Chinese twigs or lumps of coal available to burn…a never-ending quantity of oil capable of being heated to hellishly hot degrees, and one arrives at stir-frying.”
+Stir-frying originated in China during the Ming Dynasty, say’s Tropp.
+It was “the product of a labor-rich, fuel-poor country…lots of hands ready to chop…few Chinese twigs or lumps of coal available to burn…a never-ending quantity of oil capable of being heated to hellishly hot degrees, and one arrives at stir-frying.”

-For the past few years I’ve been using my cast iron skillet to stir-fry.
-It’s worked pretty well, but now that I have a wok, I realize what I’ve been missing.
-The wok, with it’s unique curved bottom, is designed to best conduct heat, so things cook quickly and evenly.
 High heat is crucial for the initial searing and sealing-in of flavor.
 Tropp says to Listen for the “merry sizzle” to tell you if the heat is high enough.
-She says that listening to the sizzle and responding to it and manipulating the heat is the essence of the “stir-fry dance”
+Listening to the sizzle and responding to it and manipulating the heat is the essence of the “stir-fry dance.”